Kolhapur Municipal Corporation

-Kolhapur municipality was established on 12 October 1954.
+Kolhapur Municipality was established on 12 October 1954.
 Establishment of municipality initiated planning of modern Kolhapur city of Maharashtra state.

-Due to Maharashtra government anaunces the 15% growth in the municipal corporations seats there was a 92 seats from 81 seats in Kolhapur municipal corporation.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Kolhapur Municipal Corporation is headed by Mayor of city and governed by Commissioner.
 Kolhapur Municipal Corporation has been formed with functions to improve the infrastructure of town.

 Revenue sources

-The following are the Income sources for the corporation from the Central and State Government.
+The following are the income sources for the corporation from the Central and State Government.

 Revenue from taxes

 Following is the Tax related revenue for the corporation.